lsu-ddem/pathways-site/content/4_PhysicalComputing/3_SerialCommunication/1_Lesson_1/index.md

 * Try removing the potentiometer, flipping it around, and turning it again.
 What happens now?
 * What is the range of the numbers on the screen?
 It may be different depending on the model of board you are using, but there should be a clear range of values.

-You can use the `map()` function to scale these to a range that you will need later on.
+You can use the `map()` function to scale these to any desired range of numbers.

 ---